$N=2$ JT Supergravity and Matrix Models: JT Gravity Black Hole

 We define the spectral curve $y_q(x)$, for a multiplet with $R$-charges $q\pm \hq/2$, by the condition that $y_q(x\pm \i \varepsilon) = \mp \i \pi e^{-S_0}\rho_q(x)$.
 So \bea y_q(x) =\frac{1}{2\pi} \frac{\sin \big( 2\pi \sqrt{-x + E_0(q )}\big)}{4\pi x}. \ea This function, by definition, has a branch cut along the support of $\rho_q(x)$.
 It also has, for $q \neq 0$, a pole at $x=0$.
 The interpretation of this pole in random matrix theory is explored in appendix \ref{app:Loop}; here we summarize a few facts.
 For $|q|<\hq$, the residue of the pole, namely \beq {\rm Res}_{x=0}~ y_{q}(x) = \frac{\sin \big( \frac{\pi |q|}{\hq}\big)}{8\pi^2}, \eeq is determined by the number of BPS states in the multiplet of charges $q\pm \hq/2$; it is $\frac{1}{2} N_\BPS(k)$ where $k=q\pm \hq/2$ with the sign determined such that $|k|<\hq/2$ (except that a factor $e^{S_0}$ present in $N_\BPS$ was removed in defining $y_q$).
 Random matrix analysis predicts a pole in $y_q(x)$ with this residue, assuming that the matrix potential is regular at zero energy.
 For $|q|\geq\hq$, there are no BPS states, but there is still a pole.
 To account for this in random matrix theory, one has to assume that the matrix potential $F(\qQ^\dagger \qQ)$ defined in eqn. (\ref{genform}) has a logarithmic behavior near the origin, $F(\qQ^\dagger \qQ)\sim \log \qQ^\dagger\qQ$.
 For $|q|>\hq$, the residue of the pole and therefore the coefficient of the logarithm can have either sign, depending on $q$; this coefficient is large, of order $e^{S_0}$.
 When the logarithm has a positive coefficient, the matrix integral is divergent.
 This divergence does not affect the loop expansion of the matrix model, because the loop expansion is only sensitive to the matrix potential at energies of $ E_0(q)$ or greater, and $E_0(q)>0$ whenever the matrix potential has a wrong sign coefficient.
 However, the wrong sign of the logarithm does appear to imply that the matrix model has a nonperturbative instability, somewhat analogous to the familiar nonperturbative instability of many purely bosonic matrix models.
-It is surprising to run into such an instability in a supersymmetric model.
+It is surprising to run into such an instability in a supersymmetric model.\footnote{We mentioned earlier that some higher dimensional black holes can be described in the near-BPS limit by $\mathcal{N}=2$ JT gravity coupled to matter.
+The instability found here does not necessarily implies an instability of these UV-complete models since both the random matrix ensemble and pure $\mathcal{N}=2$ JT gravity are only approximations to the full theory.}